K-Scorpio/scorpiosec/content/en/posts/HTB-Blazorized.md

 ![Blazorized wappalyzer](/images/HTB-Blazorized/Blazorized_tech_stack.png)

 When we select the other sections such as `Interesting Digital Gardens` and `Misc.
-Links` I get the message `Failed fetching data from the API of Blazorized`.
+Links` we get the message `Failed fetching data from the API of Blazorized`.

 ![Blazorized failed data fetching](/images/HTB-Blazorized/failed_fetching.png)